The games in the The Legend of Zelda

 - Demonic Possession: He uses this on Zelda in Twilight Princess and it is implied that he did so on Agahnim in A Link to the Past.

-- Desert Bandits: He was the king of a tribe of these.
+- Desert Bandits: He was the king of the Gerudo, a tribe of desert-dwelling thieves.
+His original motivation for desiring the Triforce was to give them a better life.

 - Dimension Lord: In the Decline timeline he was sealed away in the Sacred Realm and conquered it, turning it into the Dark World.